15 advantages of setting up a limited company

 • Significantly, National Insurance is not paid on dividends – but it is on salaries.

-• As a sole trader, all of your profits are subject to income tax and NICs.
+• As a sole trader, all your profits are subject to income tax and NICs.

-• As a result of working via your own limited company, you can take home a greater proportion of your earnings, after tax.
+• Working through your limited company allows you to take home a greater proportion of your earnings after tax.

-You can find out more in this popular guide to paying yourself tax efficiently through a limited company.
+You can learn more in this popular guide to paying yourself tax efficiently through a limited company.

 Try our limited company tax calculator to work out how much tax you’ll pay on profits this tax year.